surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 (see [Routing](#routing)) and you can choose if their modulation is bipolar (both positive and negative with 0 in the middle) or unipolar (just positive).

-Marcos can also be dragged and dropped over other macros to make them switch place.
+Macros can also be dragged and dropped over other macros to make them switch place.
 To do so, simply left-click + drag over the desired macro slot location.

 Finally, note that macros are considered **global modulators**, meaning they are shared between and act on both scenes A and B. This is useful in case you would want to quickly control certain parameters from both scenes